Origins and Evolution of the Mamluk System

 The Mamluk military system was sustained by the iqta system, a form of land grant that allocated agricultural revenues to military officers in exchange for service.
 Emirs were granted control over villages or districts, from which they collected taxes to support themselves and their retainers.
 The iqta system served several critical functions for military recruitment and training:

-• It decentralized the cost of recruitment, as provincial emirs bore much of the expense of acquiring and training new mamluks, reducing the burden on the sultan's treasury.
+• It decentralized the cost of recruitment, as provincial emirs bore much of the expense of acquiring and training new mamluks, reducing the burden on the sultan's central treasury.

 Comparative Analysis with Contemporary Militaries